medvied/mze/mze.rst

     - any: any instance is fine
     - all: (for list, delete) apply to all instances

-  - object
+  - record

-    - UUID: object UUID
+    - UUID: record UUID
-    - absent: (for list) any object
+    - absent: (for list) any record

   - version

     - UUID: version UUID
     - absent: latest version
     - all: all versions

+- future operations

+  - stats - get storage server statistics
+  - info - get configuration etc.
+  - fsck - execute fsck

 Existing implementations